 Carried interest payments made to our Manager pursuant to the terms of the Operating Agreement include a hurdle rate of 8% of IRR and a high-water mark.
-So long as Cannae LLC's profits with respect to a liquidity event (sale or other disposition) involving an investment (as defined in the Operating Agreement) exceed an annualized hurdle rate (threshold) of 8%, Cannae LLC pays carried interest with respect to such investment to the Manager.
-Generally, where such hurdle is satisfied, carried interest is paid to the Manager in an amount equal to: 15% of the profits on such investment (calculated as the proceeds of such investment less allocable management fees (as defined in the Operating Agreement) and the cost of such investment) for returns between 1.0x and 2.0x the cost of such investment (plus allocable management fees), and 20% of the profits on such investment for returns exceeding 2.0x the cost of such investment (plus allocable management fees).
-However, to the extent that, as of the liquidity event, the value of the portfolio of unrealized investments is less than the aggregate cost of such investments, then the Manager's carried interest entitlement is correspondingly reduced until such time as the investment portfolio has recovered in value (i.e., maximum).
+So long as Cannae LLC's profits with respect to a liquidity event (sale or other disposition) involving a business (as defined in the Operating Agreement) exceed an annualized hurdle rate (threshold) of 8%, Cannae LLC pays carried interest with respect to such business to the Manager.
+Generally, where such hurdle is satisfied, carried interest is paid to the Manager in an amount equal to: 15% of the profits on such monetization event (calculated as the proceeds received on the underlying business less allocable management fees (as defined in the Operating Agreement) and the cost of such business) for returns between 1.0x and 2.0x the cost of such business (plus allocable management fees), and 20% of the profits on such business for returns exceeding 2.0x the cost of such investment (plus allocable management fees).
+However, to the extent that, as of the liquidity event, the value of the businesses under the MIP are collectively less than the aggregate cost of such businesses, then the Manager's carried interest entitlement is correspondingly reduced until such time that our businesses have recovered in value (i.e., maximum).
 Our named executive officers Messrs.
-Massey, Ducommun, and Coy and our non-executive Chairman Mr. Foley as members of our Manager may receive cash distributions from our Manager periodically at its discretion.
-In 2020, approximately \$11.3 million was paid or payable to our Manager as carried interest payments under the MIP.
-See section "Executive Compensation Paid By Our Manager in 2020" for further description of the compensation paid to our named executive officers, as applicable, by our Manager.
-The amount of distributions by the Manager to our named executive officers who have an interest in the Manager is derived by the Manager and is not within our control.
+Massey, Ducommun, and Coy our non-executive Chairman Mr. Foley as members of our Manager may receive cash distributions from our Manager periodically at its discretion.
+In 2021, approximately \$44.5 million was paid or payable to our Manager as carried interest payments under the MIP.
+See section "Executive Compensation Paid By Our Manager in 2021" for further description of the compensation paid to our named executive officers, as applicable, by our Manager.
+The amount of distributions by the Manager to our named executive officers who have an interest in the Manager is derived by the Manager and is not within our control